thinkshout/registration/README.txt

 ## Registrants via [Field Collection](http://drupal.org/project/field_collection)
 Attaching a field collection field to a registration allows you to collect granular information for multiple registrants for a single registration.
 Here's how it works.

-1. Download and enbale Field Collection.
+1. Download and enable Field Collection.
 2. Add a field collection field to your registration entity.
 3. Add any fields that you want to collect to the field collection entity and configure widget and display settings.
 You might also want to consider field collection table to create tabular lists of registrants.